oroshazi/flutter-projects/nevnapp/README.md

 ## TODO

 - (/) Add "Today" button, to the top right, which automatically focuses the day on today.
-- Today button should also focus when Today is not visible.
+- (/) Today button should also focus when Today is not visible.
+- Settings:
+    - Change color theme
+    - Change language
+    - Change start of week
+    - Change Notification settings
+        - Turn in/off
+        - When to notify
+- Add small pop-up when a user adds a name to the favorites
+- Add name days of other countries too.